blinken/amz_sp_api/lib/uploads-api-model/docs/UploadsApi.md

 api_instance = AmzSpApi::UploadsApiModel::UploadsApi.new

-marketplace_ids = ["marketplace_ids_example"] # Array<String> | A list of marketplace identifiers.
+marketplace_ids = ['marketplace_ids_example'] # Array<String> | A list of marketplace identifiers.
 This specifies the marketplaces where the upload will be available.
 Only one marketplace can be specified.

-content_md5 = "content_md5_example" # String | An MD5 hash of the content to be submitted to the upload destination.
+content_md5 = 'content_md5_example' # String | An MD5 hash of the content to be submitted to the upload destination.
 This value is used to determine if the data has been corrupted or tampered with during transit.

-resource = "resource_example" # String | The resource for the upload destination that you are creating.
+resource = 'resource_example' # String | The resource for the upload destination that you are creating.
 For example, if you are creating an upload destination for the createLegalDisclosure operation of the Messaging API, the {resource} would be /messaging/v1/orders/{amazonOrderId}/messages/legalDisclosure, and the entire path would be /uploads/2020-11-01/uploadDestinations/messaging/v1/orders/{amazonOrderId}/messages/legalDisclosure.

 opts = {
-  content_type: "content_type_example" # String | The content type of the file to be uploaded.
+  content_type: 'content_type_example' # String | The content type of the file to be uploaded.
 }

 begin